List of canceled and rescheduled NFL games: Effects of shared stadiums and sports complexes

-On Sunday, October 13, 2022, the Seattle Seahawks were scheduled to play the Arizona Cardinals at 1:05 pm PT.
+On Sunday, October 16, 2022, the Seattle Seahawks were scheduled to play the Arizona Cardinals at 1:05 pm PT.
 The preceding night, the Seattle Mariners played Game 3 of the American League Division Series (ALDS) against the Houston Astros.
-Had the Mariners won that game, making Game 4 necessary, the Mariners would have played Game 4 on Sunday at 12:07 pm and the Seahawks would have delayed their kickoff time to 2:30 pm PT.
-Because the Mariners lost Game 3, and lost the ALDS 3 games to 0, the Seahawks game was not rescheduled.
+Had the Mariners won that game, making Game 4 necessary, the Mariners would have played Game 4 on Sunday at 12:07 pm, and the Seahawks would have delayed their kickoff time to 2:30 pm PT.
+Because the Mariners lost Game 3, and lost the ALDS 3–0, the Seahawks game was not rescheduled.